 I have yet to meet a single mom that hasn’t asked herself “Glass or plastic?” when it comes to baby bottles.
 We all want the very best for our little ones, so these types of questions are only natural.
 Up until a few years ago, plastic baby bottles contained bisphenol A, a compound that could cause harmful changes in developing babies.
 In 2012, the FDA banned the use of bisphenol A (BPA) in the production of baby bottles and sippy cups.
 Since then, every plastic baby bottle or sippy cup sold in America is BPA free.
 Fantastic!
 That means you’re all good to go with the cheaper and lighter plastic bottles, right?

-Unfortunately, no. There’s more to the story of glass vs plastic.
+Unfortunately, no. There’s a bit more to the story of glass vs plastic.

-(Some of the links below are affiliate links, meaning – at no cost to you – if you click through and make a purchase we earn a commission which helps support Feel Good Fam, thank you!)
+(Some of the links below are affiliate links, meaning if you click through and make a purchase we may earn a commission which helps support Feel Good Fam, thank you!)

 I remember browsing countless websites and mommy blogs when I wanted to find out which type of baby bottle to get for my baby.
 In my time spent searching, it was almost impossible to not find BPA mentioned, it was everywhere.
 They all said the same things, that plastic used to be bad, but BPA free plastic bottles were “safe.”
 However, I noticed in a few articles the conversation didn’t end at “safe.”
 Instead, it was more like, “Safe… but don’t store your milk in it.”
 Or, “Safe… but don’t heat it up.” … So is it safe or not?
 What started out as a curious search had turned into a cautious quest for the truth.